If the idea of making money while sleeping sounds appealing, then passive investing may be a great approach to consider.

-- How much to invest – How much and how regularly to invest depends on what you can afford to invest versus what’s needed for day-to-day living expenses.
-Some investors put large amounts of money all at once, while others choose to invest monthly, quarterly, or annually.
+How much and how regularly to invest depends on what you can afford to invest versus what’s needed for day-to-day living expenses.
+Some investors put in large amounts of money all at once, while others choose to invest monthly, quarterly, or annually.

 You may also wish to consider seeking the services of a financial adviser (as well as seeking independent tax advice) to help you plan your investing journey and structure a portfolio based on your goals.

 Now that you have a better understanding of passive investing, take a peek at our broad selection of ETFs across major asset classes and sectors in the table below.
 When you’re ready to invest, you’ll need to create a brokerage account (if you don’t already have one).
 Prior to making a purchase, check out the nine things to know before investing in ETFs.

 Betashares offers a wide selection of international share ETFs that provide access to a range of offshore markets including the U.S., Europe, and Asia.